 Collagen fibers break down due to a number of factors.
-It weakens and degrades with disease, poor nutrition, improper use, too little exercise and improper care of the various tissues.
+It weakens and degrades with the disease, poor nutrition, improper use, too little exercise and improper care of the various tissues.
 Age is also a factor.

 Aging, for example, naturally leads to a decrease in collagen in the body.
 By age 25, a person starts to lose collagen at 1.5% per year.
 The rate of collagen break down exceeds the rate of collagen formation by age 40, more than half of the body’s collagen contents would have been worn-out by age 60.
 This is the source of much of the visible signs of aging as well as the pains and fragility that comes with older age.

-The body naturally replaces damaged or worn out collagen fibers, whether in the skin, muscles, joints, bones and ligaments.
-However, factors like disease, poor nutrition and aging slow down collagen repair and replenishment.
+The body naturally replaces damaged or worn out collagen fibers, whether in the skin, muscles, joints, bones, and ligaments.
+However, factors like disease, poor nutrition, and aging slow down collagen repair and replenishment.